 At Breaking Barriers we are committed to being transparent about how we collect and use the personal data of our colleagues and how we meet our data protection obligations.
 This statement explains how Breaking Barriers (“we” and “our”) handles and uses personal data we collect about our past, current, and future clients, supporters, donors, referral partners, employees, and volunteers (“you” and “your”).
-We use data to tailor our support to our clients and inform current and future delivery practice.
+We use data to tailor our support to our clients and inform current and future delivery practices.
 In addition, we use data to provide updates on our activities and developments, to report on our activities to donors and funders, as well as to identify ways in which our supporters can contribute through donations and/or other forms of financial and non-financial support.
 Breaking Barriers acts as both a Data Controller and a Data Processor.

 At Breaking Barriers, we process personal data in accordance with the following data protection principles:

 - We process personal data lawfully, fairly and in a transparent manner

 - We collect personal data only for specified, explicit and legitimate purposes in line with our Data Handling Policy

 - We process personal data only where it is relevant, and we limit the data to what is necessary for the purposes of processing

 - We keep accurate personal data and take all reasonable steps to ensure that inaccurate personal data is rectified or deleted without delay

 - We keep personal data only for the period necessary for processing in line with our Data Handling Policy

 - We adopt appropriate measures to make sure that personal data is secure and protected against unauthorised or unlawful processing, and accidental loss, destruction or damage

 - We explain the reasons for processing personal data, how we use such data and the legal basis for processing in our privacy notices.
-We do not process personal data of individuals for other reasons
+We do not process the personal data of individuals for other reasons

 - We will update personal data promptly if we are advised that information has changed or is inaccurate

 - All staff members and volunteers sign a confidentiality agreement when they start working or volunteering for Breaking Barriers